hihipy/Excel-VBA-Toolkit/README.md

 - **`GetHyperlinkURL.bas`**
   Custom Excel function that extracts the actual URL from hyperlinked cells.
 Use with `=GetHyperlinkURL(A1)` to retrieve hyperlink addresses for link inventories, validation, or export lists.
 Includes error handling for non-hyperlinked cells and multiple cell selections.

 ---

-## 🆕 Recent Updates

-- **Enhanced naming conventions** for better clarity and consistency
-- **Improved error handling** across all macros
-- **Performance optimizations** for large dataset processing
-- **Comprehensive documentation** with usage examples and best practices

----

-## 🤝 Contributing

-Found a bug or have a suggestion?
-Feel free to:
-- Open an issue describing the problem or enhancement
-- Submit a pull request with improvements
-- Share your own VBA macros that might benefit the community

-When contributing, please:
-- Follow the existing naming conventions
-- Include comprehensive header documentation
-- Test with various Excel versions when possible
-- Update the README with any new macros

----